breezechen/YAPM/YAPM/README.txt

 YAPM runs under Windows XP and Vista systems.

-For now, to fully control your processes (including system processes) you must have the administrator rights.
+For now, to fully control your processes (including system processes) you MUST have the administrator rights.
 In the future, the major part of the informations about a system process will be availables even if you are not administrator.
-Of course, if you want to kill system processes, you still will need to have the required rights.
+Of course, if you want to kill system processes, you still will need to have the required rights...

 YAPM take ~50 MB of memory, and less than one percent of cpu usage when minimized (depending of the CPU you have ;-) and depending of the interval of refreshment you specify).